shtsoft/rspl/examples/pelican.md

 The closing remarks shall just outline possible future work on event-driven programming with rspl: one thing which is conceivable is to develop some sort of domain specific language helping with implementing arbitrary hierarchical state machines.
 It could consist of only some clever macros but it could also be something more sophisticated like an uml-like language which is compiled to rust with rspl.
 Another - admittedly somewhat more fantastical - possibility is a library of generic rspl-encoded machines which can specialized by client code according to their needs by providing capabilities.

+[^1]: See monads and effect handlers in that regard.